-In this guide, we’ll break down how to use project management to do just that — all in plain English.
+The goal of project management is producing a complete project that meets objectives.
+In this guide, we’ll break down how to effectively use project management — all in plain English.

 What is project management?